 In this article, I am going through the process of setting up a content strategy from scratch and thought it would be great to share what I am doing.
 I have summarized below some of the key areas and I hope the reference would come handy for your business.

-What do we understand by the term “document”?
+What do we understand by the content marketing strategy?

-As far as my knowledge goes there is not standard template for this.
+As far as my knowledge goes there is no standard template for this.
 It differs from one individual to another.
-So what can be right for you may not work for others.
+So what can be right for you may not work for others?
 But I would like to stress that documentation should be something more than just a mission statement.

 There is a content marketing team which lends hand to achieving business goals.
 There may be some important and other not so serious.
-Goals can be categorized as strategic or tacticawl, In addition it can also be based on task completion.
+Goals can be categorized as strategic or tactical, In addition, it can also be based on task completion.

-As far as goal are concerned there are three main things to figure out.
+As far as a goal are concerned there are three main things to figure out.

-You can make use of tools to set , allot and watch goals or get something together in Google Docs and share it with other who will need it.
+You can make use of tools to set, allot and watch goals or get something together in Google Docs and share it with others who will need it.

 Once the goals are defined, you can now decide upon how to achieve the goals defined.
 This is where tactics play a role.
-Some key aspects in tactics include research, content mapping, personas, formats, user journeys, funnel, distribution and SEO.
+Some key aspects of tactics include research, content mapping, personas, formats, user journeys, funnel, distribution, and SEO.